-GO-SHIP, building on previous global-scale hydrography efforts, is the systematic and global survey of select hydrographic sections, carried out by an international consortium of 16 countries (at the time of writing) and laboratories.
-GO-SHIP sections span all of the major ocean basins and the full-depth water column.
-Ship-based hydrography at present and for the foreseeable future is the only method for obtaining coincident high-quality, high spatial and vertical resolution measurements of a suite of physical, chemical, and biological parameters over the full water column.
+GO-SHIP, building on previous global-scale hydrography efforts, is the systematic and global survey of selected hydrographic sections, carried out by an international consortium of 16 countries (at the time of writing) and laboratories.
+GO-SHIP sections span all the major ocean basins and the full-depth water column.
+At present and for the foreseeable future, ship-based hydrography is the only method for obtaining coincident high-quality, high spatial and vertical resolution measurements of a suite of physical, chemical and biological parameters over the full water column.

-GO-SHIP's unique contributions to the observing system are
+GO-SHIP's unique contributions to the observing system are:

-- 1. Coast-to-coast, top-to-bottom, near-synoptic section observation resolving boundary currents; - 2.
-Highly accurate measurements of a full suite of water properties (salinity, oxygen, nutrients, carbon parameters, CFC's, isotopes, turbulence, and more) to detect subtle changes in the full ocean depth; - 3.
-Provision of high-quality reference observations to other components of GCOS/GOOS that use autonomous observing platforms (e.g. Argo and SOOP) and supports validation and development of regional and global climate models; - 4.
-A platform for testing new ocean observing technologies.
+- (a) Coast-to-coast, top-to-bottom, near-synoptic-section observation resolving boundary currents; - (b) Highly accurate measurements of a full suite of water properties (salinity, oxygen, nutrients, carbon parameters, CFCs, isotopes, turbulence and more) to detect subtle changes in the full ocean depth; - (c) Provision of high-quality reference observations to other components of GCOS/GOOS that use autonomous observing platforms (e.g. Argo and SOOP) and supports validation and development of regional and global climate models; - (d) A platform for testing new ocean-observing technologies.

 GO-SHIP data are freely available in a timely manner to the scientific and general community from a number of data servers.
 GO-SHIP provides changes in inventories of heat, freshwater, carbon, oxygen, nutrients, transient tracers and other ocean properties at approximately decadal resolution.
-The GO-SHIP data are used for major assessments of the role of the ocean in mitigating climate change, research publications, atlases and other climate products, and outreach materials.
+The GO-SHIP data are used for major assessments of the role of the ocean in mitigating climate change, research publications, atlases and other climate products and outreach materials.

-Action O40: GO-SHIP Action Maintain a high-quality full-depth, multi-disciplinary ship based decadal survey of the global ocean (approximately 60 sections), and provide a platform to deploy autonomous components of the ocean observing system and test new technology.
-Benefit Global comprehensive full depth, decadal ocean inventory of ECVs.
-Timeframe Continuous.
-Who National research programmes supported by the GO-SHIP project, JCOMM Ocean Coordination Group and GOOS.
-Performance Indicator Percentage coverage of the sections and completion of level 1 measurements.
-Annual Cost 10-30M US\$
+Action O40: GO-SHIP Action Maintain a high-quality, full-depth, multi-disciplinary ship-based decadal survey of the global ocean (approximately 60 sections) and provide a platform to deploy autonomous components of the ocean-observing system and test new technology Benefit Global, comprehensive, full-depth, decadal ocean inventory of ECVs Time frame Continuous Who National research programmes supported by the GO-SHIP project, JCOMM Ocean Coordination Group and GOOS Performance indicator Percentage coverage of the sections and completion of Level-1 measurements Annual cost US\$ 10-30 million

-Moored/ship based Time-series (OceanSITES)
+Moored/ship-based timeseries (OceanSITES)

-OceanSITES oversees a worldwide system of long-term, open-ocean timeseries stations measuring dozens of variables and monitoring the full depth of the ocean from air-sea interactions down to the seafloor.
-It is a network of stations or observatories measuring many aspects of the ocean's surface and water column using, where possible, automated systems with advanced sensors and telecommunications systems, yielding high time resolution, often in real-time, while building a long record.
-Observations cover meteorology, physical oceanography, transport of water, biogeochemistry, and parameters relevant to the carbon cycle, ocean acidification, the ecosystem, and geophysics.
+OceanSITES oversees a worldwide system of long-term, open-ocean time-series stations measuring dozens of variables and monitoring the full depth of the ocean from air-sea interactions down to the sea floor.
+It is a network of stations or observatories measuring many aspects of the ocean's surface and water column using, where possible, automated systems with advanced sensors and telecommunications systems, yielding high time resolution, often in real time, while building a long record.
+Observations cover meteorology, physical oceanography, transport of water, biogeochemistry and parameters relevant to the carbon cycle, ocean acidification, the ecosystem and geophysics.

-Most of the stations are occupied with moorings that allow high resolution temporal and vertical sampling.
-OceanSITES comprises air sea flux moorings, transport arrays, The Tropical Moored Buoy.64 array, and multidisciplinary timeseries sites.
+Most of the stations are occupied with moorings that allow high-resolution temporal and vertical sampling.
+OceanSITES comprises air-sea flux moorings, transport arrays, the Tropical Moored Buoy64 array and multidisciplinary time series sites.
 In some cases, these are individual moorings in a region of high interest.
-In other cases, multiple moorings are used in an array to measure transport, for example to observe boundary current transport or to observe basin-scale meridional transports.
-Additionally, several time-series are based on regular repeats from ships which allows for a wider spectrum of ECVs measured in-situ that cannot be measured with autonomous sensors.
+In other cases, multiple moorings are used in an array to measure transport, for example to observe boundary-current transport or to observe basin-scale meridional transports.
+Additionally, several time series are based on regular repeats from ships which allows for a wider spectrum of ECVs measured in situ that cannot be measured with autonomous sensors.